 This includes Gatlinburg, TN and Helen, GA, also Chimney Rock State Park.

-This covers most spots in the Appalachians, Smoky Mountains and the Blue Ridge.
-To maximize your fall foliage experience, start north in the mountains late this month and early October, and mid- to late October head to destinations closer to the Upstate.
+This covers most spots in the Appalachians, NC portion of the Great Smoky Mountains National Park, and the Blue Ridge mountains.
+To maximize your fall foliage experience, start north in the mountains late this month and early October, and mid-to-late October head to destinations closer to the Upstate.

 Many of the State Parks and other popular leaf-viewing areas have up-to-date information on color levels on their websites.
-Here are a few links for current conditions:
+Here are a few links for current conditions for fall foliage changes for 2023:

 - Blue Ridge Mountain Life: Fall Foliage Forecast and Guide